 Did you forget about that medical bill from a few years back because there were so many others to sort out?
 Or maybe you knew you owed the money, but couldn’t quite afford to pay the bill at the time.

-Either way, the account may have been sold to Medicredit and it’s now on your credit report.
+Either way, the account may have been sold to Medicredit and it’s now on your credit reports.
 And you desperately want it removed.